creade/pl-crawler/README.md

 may have made this easier.
 + I'm not 100% confident about the behavior of the app as the number of workers scale.
-+ Error handling is weak in the present state.
-In particular, I'm being a bad Postel's law adherent by failing if input domains aren't fully formed.
++ Error handling could be more robust in the present state.
+Errors during the crawl stage in particular are being swallowed.

 My next steps would be:
 + That gal-danged javascript seems to severely complicate web crawling.
 Sites like